Oil Prices Fall as Investors Wait for OPEC Cuts to Take Effect

 ADVERTISEMENT

+Oil-field services company Baker Hughes Inc. said Friday that two more oil rigs were put to work last week.
+While the rapid pace of additions to the rig count has slowed, the additions marked the 19th consecutive week of increased drilling activity in the U.S., threatening OPEC's goal of reducing inventories.

+"OPEC jawboning is only worth so much considering every week you see the rig count go up," said Ric Navy, senior vice president for energy futures at RJ O'Brien & Associates LLC.

-Later Tuesday, investors will watch for an estimate from the American Petroleum Institute, an industry group that forecasts production and stock estimates.
+Due to the Memorial Day holiday in the U.S. on Monday, investors will watch for an estimate on Wednesday from the American Petroleum Institute, an industry group that forecasts production and stock levels.

 "Markets will certainly be very focused on data releases," OM Financial's Stuart Ive said.